AbayomiE-T/Todays-Forecast/README.md

 In the project directory, you can run:

 ### `npm install`
-type in this command to install all the dependencies for the project in the project directory before using "npm start"
+type in this command in the 'todays-forecast' to install all the dependencies for the project in the project directory before using "npm start"

 ### `npm start`